Modelling Interactions in High-dimensional Data with Backtracking: Numerical Results

 Each component of $\mbb \beta^* _{S^* _2}$ was chosen to be $\sqrt{\norms{\mbb \beta^* _{S^* _1}}_2 ^2 / \abs{S^* _1}}$.
 Thus the squared magnitude of the interactions was equal to average of the squared magnitudes of the main effects.

-In all of the scenarios, we applied three methods: the Lasso using only the main effects; iterated Lasso fits; and the Lasso with Backtracking.
-Note that due to the size of $p$ in these examples, the methods for finding interactions in lower-dimensional data discussed in Section~\ref{sec:Intro}, are computationally impractical here.
+In all of the scenarios, we applied four methods: the Lasso using only the main effects; iterated Lasso fits; marginal screening for interactions followed by the Lasso; and the Lasso with Backtracking.
+Note that due to the size of $p$ in these examples, most of the methods for finding interactions in lower-dimensional data discussed in Section~\ref{sec:Intro}, are computationally impractical here.

 For the iterated Lasso fits, we repeated the following process.
 Given a design matrix, first fit the Lasso.
 Then apply 5-fold cross-validation to give a $\lambda$ value and associated active set.
 Finally add all interactions between variables in this active set to the design matrix, ready for the next iteration.
 For computational feasibility, the procedure was terminated when the number of variables in the design matrix exceeded $p + 250 \times 249 / 2$.

-As with Backtracking, this method yields a collection of solution paths, each one associated with a different number of iterations of the above process.
+With the marginal screening approach, we selected the $2p$ interactions with the largest marginal correlation with the response and added them to the design matrix.
+Then a regular Lasso was performed on the augmented matrix of predictors.

 Additionally, in scenarios 3--5, we applied the Lasso with all main effects and only the true interactions.
 This theoretical Oracle approach provided a gold standard against which to test the performance of Backtracking.

-For all of the procedures mentioned, we used grids of 100 $\lambda$ values.
-The LARS--OLS hybrid and cross-validation with squared error loss were used to give the final estimator.
-For our cross-validation procedure we randomly selected 5 folds each time but repeated this a total of 5 times to reduce the variance of the cross-validation scores.
+We used the procedures mentioned to yield active sets on which we applied OLS to give a final estimator.
+To select the tuning parameters of the methods we used cross-validation randomly selection 5 folds but repeating this a total of 5 times to reduce the variance of the cross-validation scores.
 Thus for each $\lambda$ value we obtained an estimate of the expected prediction error that was an average over the observed prediction errors on 25 (overlapping) validation sets of size $n/5 = 50$.
 Note that for both Backtracking and the iterated Lasso, this form of cross-validation chose not just a $\lambda$ value but also a path rank.
-When using Backtracking, the size of the active set was restricted to 50 and the size of $C_k$ to $p + 50 \times 49 / 2 = 1225$ (see Section~\ref{sec:final_sel}).
-Our restricted minimisers of the cross-validation scores were always very far from these boundaries so it is likely they coincided with the global minimisers.
+When using Backtracking, the size of the active set was restricted to 50 and the size of $C_k$ to $p + 50 \times 49 / 2 = 1225$, so $T$ was at most 50.